-- The sale or exchange of: - Property used in your trade or business; - 2.
+- The sale or exchange of: - 1.
+Property used in your trade or business; - 2.
 Depreciable and amortizable property; - 3.
 Oil, gas, geothermal, or other mineral properties; and - 4.
-Section 126 property. - The involuntary conversion (from other than casualty or theft) of property used in your trade or business and capital assets held in connection with a trade or business or a transaction entered into for profit. - The disposition of noncapital assets (other than inventory or property held primarily for sale to customers in the ordinary course of your trade or business). - The disposition of capital assets not reported on Schedule D. - The recapture of section 179 expense deductions for partners and S corporation shareholders from property dispositions by partnerships and S corporations. - The computation of recapture amounts under sections 179 and 280F(b)(2), when the business use of section 179 or listed property drops to 50% or less.
+Section 126 property. - The involuntary conversion (from other than casualty or theft) of property used in your trade or business and capital assets held in connection with a trade or business or a transaction entered into for profit. - The disposition of noncapital assets (other than inventory or property held primarily for sale to customers in the ordinary course of your trade or business). - The disposition of capital assets not reported on Schedule D. - The gain or loss (including any related recapture) for partners and S corporation shareholders from certain section 179 property dispositions by partnerships (other than electing large partnerships) and S corporations. - The computation of recapture amounts under sections 179 and 280F(b)(2) when the business use of section 179 or listed property decreases to 50% or less.